Aarhus University By-laws

 11. Approve academic regulations following the recommendation of the board of studies.

-Subsection (3) The dean’s management is subject to the involvement of the advisory services of the advisory board, employer panels and academic council, cf. Sections 20 to 24.
+Subsection (3) The dean’s management is subject to the involvement of the advisory services of the advisory board, employer panels and academic council, cf. sections 20 - 24.

 Vice-deans

 Section 38.-(1) The dean appoints one or more vice-deans, who must be approved by the rector.
-Vice-deans are appointed following external advertising according to the current rules regarding advertisements for Danish state appointments.
+Vice-deans are appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.

-Subsection (2) A vice-dean assists the dean in the day-to-day management of the main academic area by arrangement with the dean.
+Subsection (2) A vice-dean assists the dean in the day-to-day management of the faculty by arrangement with the dean.

-Subsection (3) The vice-dean must be a recognised researcher, cf. Section 2, paragraph 1 of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the faculty’s fields, and must have experience from, and insight into, education, management and the nature of the interaction of a university with society at large.
+Subsection (3) The vice-dean must be a recognised researcher, cf. section 2(1)(1) of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the faculty’s fields, and must have experience from, and insight into, education, management and the nature of the interaction of a university with society at large.

 Subsection (4) The appointment procedure must ensure that vice-deans have academic and managerial legitimacy.

-Section 39.-(1) The dean appoints the heads of departments or schools.
+Section 40.-(1) The dean appoints the heads of department.

-Subsection (2) Heads of departments or schools are appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.
+Subsection (2) Heads of department are appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.

-Subsection (3) A head of department or school must have teaching experience and must be a recognised researcher, cf. Section 2, paragraph 1 of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the department or school’s fields, or a field closely associated with the department or school.
+Subsection (3) A head of department must have teaching experience and must be a recognised researcher, cf. section 2(1)(1) of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, within one of the department’s fields, or a field closely associated with the department.

-Subsection (4) The employment procedure must ensure that heads of departments or schools have academic and managerial legitimacy.
-With this in mind, the procedure must be arranged to ensure that the department or school’s general support can be expected for the decision regarding the appointment to the position.
+Subsection (4) The employment procedure must ensure that heads of department have academic and managerial legitimacy.
+With this in mind, the procedure must be arranged to ensure that the department’s general support can be expected for the decision regarding the appointment to the position.

-Subsection (5) At the start of the appointment procedure, the dean will set up a consultative group consisting of representatives of the academic staff, the technical-administrative staff and the students of the department or school.
-Members are nominated by the department forum.
+Subsection (5) At the start of the appointment procedure, the dean appoints an advisory group consisting of representatives of the academic staff, the technical/administrative staff and the students of the department.
+Members are chosen on the recommendation of the departmental forum.
 The group is briefed about the draft advertisement, and about the pool of applicants.
 The group is shown any relevant applications that have been received, and advises about which candidates should be invited to attend an interview.

 Subsection (6) The dean conducts interviews, and in this connection, may solicit internal or external support.

-Subsection (7) The dean may terminate a head of department or school’s employment in accordance with the rules in Section 29 of the University Act.
+Subsection (7) The dean may terminate a head of department’s employment in accordance with the rules in section 29 of the University Act.

-Section 40.-(1) The head of department or school will represent the department or school externally and, on the authority of the rector and dean, will conduct the academic, financial and HR management of the department or school.
+Section 41.-(1) The head of department represents the department externally and, on the authority of the rector and dean, is responsible for the department's academic, financial and people management.

-Subsection (2) The head of department or school plans and assigns the department or school’s tasks, and has the authority to assign specific tasks to specific employees.
+Subsection (2) The head of department plans and assigns the department’s tasks, and has the authority to assign specific tasks to specific employees.
 The academic staff enjoy freedom of research, and research freely within the bounds of the university's research strategy when not performing work assigned by management.
 The framework of the university's research strategy applies to the entirety of the university.
 Academic staff may not be directed to perform specific tasks which require the entirety of their working hours over long periods of time, which would in essence deprive them of their freedom of research.

-Subsection (3) The head of the department or school will safeguard the quality, cohesiveness and development of the department or school’s degree programmes, teaching, research and knowledge exchange.
-The head of the department or school is responsible for following up on the evaluations of degree programmes and teaching activities, involving the board of studies and the director of studies in this process.
+Subsection (3) The head of department safeguards the quality, cohesiveness and development of the department’s degree programmes, teaching, research and knowledge exchange.
+The head of department is responsible for following up on the evaluations of degree programmes and teaching activities, involving the board of studies and the director of studies in this process.

-Subsection (4) The head of the department or school appoints a department forum, and the head of the department or school’s management takes place with the involvement of the advice of employer panels and the department forum, cf. Sections 21 and 26-28.
+Subsection (4) The head of department appoints a departmental forum, and the head of the department manages the department in consultation with employer panels panels and the departmental forum, cf. sections 21 and 26-28.

 Graduate schools and heads of graduate schools